ImperialCollegeLondon/MSE404-MM/README.md

 ==================================================

 ## Introduction
-This is the lab material for the Imperial College London, Department of Materials course "MSE404: Modelling Materials with Density Functional Theory".
+This is the computer lab material for the course "Modelling Materials with Density Functional Theory" taught in the Department of Materials at Imperial College London.

-This course is intended to introduce students to the modelling of materials with density-functional theory (DFT).
-In the labs we will use the free, open-source DFT code [Quantum Espresso](http://www.quantum-espresso.org/), but while the format of the input files may change in other DFT codes, the general principles will be the same.
-The labs will also briefly introduce student to the use of the Linux OS and how it enables the effective use of computational resources, as well as showing students some simple scripting, analysis, and visualization tools.
+This course will introduce students to the modelling of materials with density-functional theory (DFT).
+In the labs we will use the free, open-source DFT code [Quantum Espresso](http://www.quantum-espresso.org/).
+While the format of the input files may be differeint in other DFT codes, the general principles will be the same.
+The labs will also briefly introduce students to the use of the Linux operating system and how it enables the effective use of computational resources, as well as showing students some simple scripting, analysis, and visualization tools.